Manis14/StartupDashBoard/README.md

 - Pie charts for sector investment distribution

 ### 💡 Usage
-1. Overall Analysis: Displays a summary of the entire dataset.
+- Overall Analysis: Displays a summary of the entire dataset.
-2. Startup Details: View specific details about any startup from the dataset.
+- Startup Details: View specific details about any startup from the dataset.
-3. Investor Details: Explore the investment history of individual investors.
+- Investor Details: Explore the investment history of individual investors.

-4. ## **Save the File** and return to your terminal.
+## 4. *Save the File* and return to your terminal.
-5. ## **Add and Commit the README.md File:**
+## 5. *Add and Commit* the README.md File:
    ```bash
    git add README.md
    git commit -m "Add project README"
    ```
-6. ## Push the Changes to GitHub:
+## 6. Push the Changes to GitHub:
    ```bash
    git push origin main
    ```